turansadri/linnut-redux/README.md

 # Linnut

 WIP.
 Filterable list of birds on a map.
-Currently without a map.
+Currently with a basic map and ugly af markers.